Tx Lifecycle

 Shielded storage

 • When we see a CLOAD opcode inside seismic-revmarrow-up-right, we load the storage slot and validate that it either has is_private set to true or is an uninitialized slot.
 For CSTORE, we write the storage value with is_private = true.
-We throw errors when trying to CLOAD/CSTORE with FlaggedStorage that has is_private = false (“Invalid public storage access”).
-Similarly we throw errors when trying to SLOAD/SSTORE on FlaggedStorage that has is_private = true (“Invalid private storage access”).
+We throw errors when trying to CLOAD/CSTORE a FlaggedStorage that has is_private = false (“Invalid public storage access”).
+Similarly, we throw errors when trying to SLOAD/SSTORE on FlaggedStorage that has is_private = true (“Invalid private storage access”).
 These errors are thrown inside seismic-revm.

 • Unlike SSTORE/SLOAD, the gas cost of CLOAD/CSTORE does not change based on the length of the word stored.
 This is to prevent attackers from deducing information about shielded storage values